2 Best Southern Utah Backpacking Trips for Spring and Fall

 Coyote Gulch backpacking will leave you in awe of the Southern Utah desert.

 Permits can be acquired at the Hurricane Wash Trailhead, which is the easiest and most popular way to access Coyote Gulch.
+You need to sign-in and fill out the permit at the trailhead signpost.

-There is water in Coyote Gulch year-round, including a natural spring around the Jacob Hamblin Arch area.
+There’s water in Coyote Gulch year-round, including a natural spring around the Jacob Hamblin Arch area.

 Spend the day hiking along the gulch where you’ll see several arches.
+The Jacob Hamblin Arch is a very famous/highly photographed arch and a very cool place to pitch your tent.

 So there you have it, some of the best southern Utah backpacking trips for the Spring or Fall.